INIT-SGGW/HackArena2.0-MonoTanks-Rust/README.md

 - [Server and GUI Client Repository](https://github.com/INIT-SGGW/HackArena2024H2-Game)

-The guide to the game mechanics and hackathon rules can be found on the:
+The guide to the game mechanics and tournament rules can be found on the:
 - [instruction page](https://github.com/INIT-SGGW/HackArena2024H2-Game/blob/main/README.md).

 ## Development